rutvik-kalathiya/personal-site/src/data/about.md

 # Currently

-I'm currently working as a Software Engineer at **PurpleLeafStrategy**, where I'm developing **Enavia** — a cutting-edge cloud-based SaaS platform that's transforming how pharmaceutical companies approach brand planning and analytics.
-It's exciting to work on technology that directly impacts healthcare and pharmaceutical innovation.
+I'm currently working as a Senior Software Engineer at **prp project:people**, where I'm leading development of **NetzPortal** — a comprehensive tool for the energy sector built with modern React and Next.js technologies.
+While the company also has SAP-based products, I am transforming and creating a new solution using cutting-edge web technologies.
+It's exciting to work on technology that directly impacts the energy and utility industry.

 # What I Do